Unit inclusion in a non-semisimple braided tensor category and non-compact relative TQFTs: Relative and Non-compact TQFTs

 \subsubsection{Redundancy in the dualizability data}

 The dualizability data of a morphism grows very fast: there are four units/counits for the left and right adjunctions, and this does not consider taking the right adjoint of the right adjoint and so on.
 In particular, checking $n$-adjunctibility of a morphism seems tedious.
-It turns out that there is a lot of redundancy in this data, especially if we are only interested in dualizability properties. \begin{mydef} Let $f$ be a $k$-morphism in an $n$-category.
+It turns out that there is a lot of redundancy in this data, especially if we are only interested in dualizability properties.

+Let us begin with some notations.
+Let $f$ be a $k$-morphism in an $n$-category.
 We say that $Radj(f)$ (resp. $Ladj(f)$) exists if $f$ has a right (resp. left) adjoint, in which case we denote this adjoint $Radj(f)$ (resp. $Ladj(f)$), and the unit and counit of the adjunction $Ru(f)$ and $Rco(f)$ (resp. $Lu(f)$ and $Lco(f)$).
+When these adjoints exist we will display the right and left dualizability data as:

+See Figure \ref{fig:cupDD} for an example.
+Note that adjoints, units and counits are only defined up to isomorphism, and we may write $Radj(f)$, $Ru(f)$, $Rco(f)$ for any choice of adjoint, unit, counit.
+The fact that these choices do not matter will be shown in point 1 of Proposition \ref{prop:coherenceDualiz}.

-We write (resp. ).
-Note that these are only defined up to some isomorphisms, and the notation stands for any choice. \\ We say that two $k$-morphisms $f$ and $g$ have same dualizability properties, which we denote $f \simdual g$, if for every finite sequence $(a_i)_{i\in \{1,\dots,m\}},\ a_i \in \{Radj,\ Ladj,\ Ru,\ Rco,\ Lu,\ Lco\}$, $a_m(\dots a_2(a_1(f))\dots)$ exists if and only if $a_m(\dots a_2(a_1(g))\dots)$ exists, and this for any choice of adjoints, units and counits. \end{mydef} We will show that dualizability properties are preserved by isomorphisms and ``higher" mating.
+\begin{mydef} We say that two $k$-morphisms $f$ and $g$ have same dualizability properties, which we denote $f \simdual g$, if for every finite sequence and this for any choice of adjoints, units and counits. \end{mydef} We will show that dualizability properties are preserved by isomorphisms and ``higher mating" defined in Definition \ref{def:mates}.
 Let us describe formally this second notion. \begin{prop} Let $f:x\to y$ be a $k$-morphism in an $n$-category $\CC$ with adjoint $(f^R, \varepsilon, \eta)$.
-Then for any other $k$-morphisms $g: z \to x$ and $h: z \to y$, one has an equivalence of $n-k-1$-categories of $k+1$-morphisms: Similarly, for any $g:x \to z$ and $h:y \to z$, one gets an equivalence: \end{prop} \begin{myproof} Its inverse is given by:
+Then for any other $k$-morphisms $g: z \to x$ and $h: z \to y$, one has an equivalence between the $(n-k-1)$-categories of $(k+1)$-morphisms: Similarly, for any $g:x \to z$ and $h:y \to z$, one gets an equivalence: \end{prop} \begin{myproof} Its inverse is given by: